xonsh/xonsh/docs/tutorial_macros.rst

         print('x = ' + repr(x))
         print('y = ' + repr(y))

-Then you can see the splitting and stripping behaviour on each macro
+Then you can see the splitting and stripping behavior on each macro
 argument:

 .. code-block:: xonshcon